 All shots that touch or enter the scoring / record diagram box will be counted and awarded four (4).

 8c Scoring Plugs

-All shots which cannot be scored by visual scoring will be checked using a certified .22 plug for rimfire and air rifle - plug and marked on the target with a "P" to so indicate.
-A Target cannot be re-plugged as part of score query; see C5
+All shots which cannot be scored by visual scoring will be checked using a certified .224 plug for rimfire and air rifle - plug and marked on the target with a "P" to so indicate.
+A Target cannot be re-plugged as part of score query; see C5.
+Visual scoring only applies to competitions hosted by federations, regions, or clubs.
+All WRABF/ERABSF Championships targets will be scored electronically.
+The scoring process is described in Section L.

-Plugs for both rimfire and air rifle will be .22 calibres.
-In reference to air rifle so that smaller calibres are not disadvantaged by larger calibres being used.
+Plugs for both rimfire and air rifle will be .224.
+In reference to air rifle so that smaller calibers are not disadvantaged by larger calibers being used.

-8d Multiple shots on Targets: Should multiple shots appear in a scoring box, only the lowest score will be counted and will be penalized by subtracting 1 point as a penalty.
+8d Multiple shots on Targets.

+Should multiple shots appear in a scoring box, only the lowest score will be counted and will be penalized by subtracting 1 point as a penalty.

-8e Shots between target blocks:
+8e Shots between target blocks.

-Should a shot appear between target blocks, the shot will be plugged and assessed for within which target block appears the majority of the bullet hole.
-The box with the majority of the bullet hole will be recorded as having been shot.
+Should a shot appear between target blocks, the shot will be plugged and assessed for within which target block appears most of the bullet hole.
+The box with most of the bullet hole will be recorded as having been shot.